MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-06-open-ai.md

     ![__________________________________](../../../media/mesh-201/085-config-code.png)

-1. Paste the URI and key that you got earlier from the Azure Portal into these two lines, replacing the placeholder comments.
+1. Paste the URI and key that you copied earlier from the Azure Portal into these two lines, replacing the placeholder comments.

     ![__________________________________](../../../media/mesh-201/107-openai-uri-and-key.png)